mknw/ms-ci/README.md

 [Exemplary Code](https://github.com/GoogleCloudPlatform/solutions-terraform-jenkins-gitops/blob/dev/jenkins-gke/tf-gke/main.tf)

+### 2.b Define subsequent Dev and Prod environments

+In order to create VPC's for Dev and Prod environments, these need to specified (see `pipelines/environments/`).
+Both `dev` and `prod` require the same implementation, which enables us to symlink the files `{main,outputs,variables}.tf` to each env.

+Each environment is then built by jenkins, as defined in `pipelines/environments/Jenkinsfile`.

 ### 3. Add necessary components

 The Helm Chart for the job scheduler: DolphinScheduler; will be needed to install the software on k8s.
 After downloading the chart, one can look at how the 'jenkins` chart is installed (previous section) to perform the same operations with DS.